THE CHANGING FACE OF FRANCHISING

 February 2015 - Most buyers of existing franchise units are recent immigrants.
 What challenges does that pose for franchisors, and where are the opportunities?

-According to a report in the latest issue of Franchise New Zealand, almost 70 percent of purchasers of existing franchise units are recent immigrants, predominantly from mainland China or India.
+According to a 2015 report, almost 70 percent of purchasers of existing franchise units are recent immigrants, predominantly from mainland China or India.
 The figure comes from an analysis of sales made by Link Business.
 Link defines ‘recent’ as people who have immigrated to New Zealand within the last five years.

 Now, the survey is hardly an academic study, being based purely upon an undisclosed number of sales made through Link over a six month period.
 It also favours food & beverage and retail-type franchises – the type of businesses that are arguably most likely to appeal to recent immigrants.
 Nonetheless, it does point to a significant change in the franchising landscape in New Zealand, and a significant challenge to franchisors.